smallbasic/smallbasic.github.io/_build/pages/vade_syntax.markdown

 indicate that a name identifies a string variable, if used as the last character of the identifier (i.e., ).

-Since  is a typeless language (see below) where variables can hold values of any type, such a sigil would be misleading, yet it has been retained for the sake of compatibility.
+Since SmallBASIC is a typeless language (see below) where variables can hold values of any type, such a sigil would be misleading, yet it has been retained for the sake of compatibility.
 It may be placed as the last character of an identifier only.
 Here it serves two distinguish between